EvitaKnits/hitch-hound/README.md

 ## Agile Methodology
 I set this project up in GitHub projects using agile methodology.
 This facilitated my prioritisation and time management.
 I added all the user stories as issues and then divided them into 'MVP'(Minimum Viable Product) and 'Future Enhancements' to signify what I intend to complete for my assessed project and what could come later.
 Those MVP stories were then stack-ranked.
 I added three one-week sprints to the project and filled my first sprint with my intended work according to the MoSCoW prioritisation system.

-### Sprint One: 27/05 to 02/06
+### Sprint One: 03/06 to 09/06
 ![Sprint One](documentation/sprint1.png)

+#### Sprint Planning
 Sprint planning involved taking the highest priority issues from the top of the stack and assigning them to the first sprint.
-I marked the first two as 'Must Have' for this sprint, the next one 'Should Have' and the last one 'Could Have'.
-This gave me a breakdown of 50% for must and 25% each for should and could.
-This seemed like a manageable workload for me.
+I marked the first two as 'Must Have' for this sprint, the next one 'Should Have' and the last two 'Could Have'.
+This gave me a breakdown of 40% for must, 20% for should and 40% for could.
+If I achieve all of these user stories in the first sprint, I will have completed my first epic: User Management.

-In the screenshot, those marked 'Won't Have' are the stories that were deemed to be above and beyond the requirements for an MVP and have been labelled as such to indicate that they will not be included.
+#### Sprint Retrospective
+- Placeholder

-### Sprint Two: 03/06 to 09/06
+### Sprint Two: 10/06 to 16/06

-### Sprint Three: 10/06 to 16/06
+### Sprint Three: 17/06 to 23/06

 ## Credits